Life Insurance: Insuring Your Future

 The last policy I bought was when I turned 49 years old, as I was advised it is tougher to purchase a policy beginning at age 50, as a person begins to encounter age-related conditions such as heart disease, hypertension, high cholesterol, etc. For me, I was lucky to have received the advice from my father and grandmother so many years ago; since, at age 52, an application for one last policy was denied, when I was diagnosed with elevated cholesterol and hypertension.
 Fortunately, by age 52, I had accumulated enough life insurance to insure my family’s future, without having to rely on my company’s success without me.

-Remember—buy life insurance early, and establish a plan to build up life insurance coverage over the years, so to “insure” your family’s future.
+Remember—buy life insurance early, and establish a plan to build up life insurance coverage over the years, so as to “insure” your family’s future.